managedkaos/jenkins-on-kubernetes/README.md

     kubectl -n "$NS" apply -f ./yaml-config
     ```

-    Or apply them once at a time in the number they are ordered.
+    Or apply them one at a time in the number they are ordered.

-1. Follow the deployment.
+1. Follow the deployment rollout while viewing the logs

     ```bash
-    kubectl -n "$NS" rollout status deployment/jenkins-yaml-controller
+    kubectl -n "$NS" rollout status deployment/jenkins-yaml-controller & kubectl -n "$NS" logs -f deploy/jenkins-yaml-controller
     ```

+    The deployment is complete when the following is reported:

+    ```markdown
+    INFO hudson.lifecycle.Lifecycle#onReady: Jenkins is fully up and running
+    ```

+    Enter `ctrl+c` to stop following the logs.

 1. When the deplopyment completes, review the resources: